brbsBruno/AmazingCache/README.md

 ## Features
 - Ideal for async image loading, but can also be used to improve the access of other types of Data parseable resources as Strings and JSON.
-- Uses the concept of Least Recently Used (LRU) information to decide with information should be persisted.
+- Uses the concept of Least Recently Used (LRU) information to decide which information should be persisted.
 - Thread safe.
 Do not block the user interface during networking operations.
 - URLSession and Apple's Frameworks only.
 No other dependencies.
 - Size constrained by limiting the number of objects that can be stored.